-Graduation from the College does not automatically result in teacher certification (or licensure).
+Graduation from the College does automatically result in teacher certification (or licensure).
 The authority for granting teacher licensure rests with the State Department of Education in the state where the graduate chooses to teach.
-After the successful completion of the teacher education program, candidates for licensure are recommended for certification by the Vice President for Academic Affairs, the chair of BMC's Department of Education, and (if the student is seeking secondary school certification) the chair of the department in which the student's major falls.
+After the successful completion of the teacher education program, including the passing of all required tests, candidates for licensure are recommended for certification by the Vice President for Academic Affairs, the chair of BMC's Department of Education, and (if the student is seeking secondary school certification) the chair of the department in which the student's major falls.
 Graduates wishing to teach in a state other than Mississippi must contact the State Department of Education in that state for licensure requirements.